Rich Rodriguez

 Richard Alan Rodriguez (/rɒd.'riː.gjɛz/; born May 24, 1963), also known as Rich Rod, is an American college football coach and former player.
-He is the head football coach at Jacksonville State University, a position he has held since the 2022 season.
-Rodriguez previously was the head football coach at Salem University (1988), Glenville State College (1990–1996), West Virginia University (2001–2007), the University of Michigan (2008–2010), and the University of Arizona (2012–2017).
-His career college football coaching record stands at 172–121–2.
+He is the current head football coach at West Virginia University, his second stint with his alma mater.
+Rodriguez previously was the head football coach at Salem University, Glenville State College, the University of Michigan, the University of Arizona, and Jacksonville State University.
 In 2011, Rodriguez worked as an analyst for CBS Sports.

 Playing career

 A native of Grant Town, West Virginia, Rodriguez graduated from North Marion High School in 1981 where he played four sports and was an all-state football and basketball player.
 After high school, Rodriguez attended West Virginia University.
 Playing as a defensive back, he recorded 54 career tackles over three seasons.

 Coaching career

 West Virginia and Salem

-During the 1985 season, Rodriguez was a student assistant under head coach Don Nehlen and graduated with a Physical Education degree.
-In 1986, he was hired by Salem College (now Salem International University) where he was special teams coordinator and secondary coach.
+During the 1985 season, Rodriguez was a student assistant under head coach Don Nehlen and graduated with a physical education degree.
+In 1986, he was hired by Salem College (now Salem University) where he was special teams coordinator and secondary coach.
 In 1987, he became Salem’s defensive coordinator and in 1988 took over as head coach.
 At 25 years old, he was the youngest college head coach in the country.
 He was 2–8 in his first season as head coach, after which the college announced it was dropping its football program.

 In 1989, he returned to West Virginia University as a volunteer assistant.